fritzm/blog.fritzm.org/content/PDP-11/diagnostics-13.md

 64-bit field.

 In the FP11, as the multiplication proceeds, the multiplicand is held constant, while the multiplier (in QR) and partial product (in AR) are successively right shifted.
-The bits examined by the skip-over-ones-and-zeros state machine at each stage are the rightmost bit or QR shown in the output (QR3) and the next bit to its right, not retrievable by software and thus not displayed (QR2).
+The bits of the multiplier involved in the skip-over-ones-and-zeros sate macheine are QR3 and QR2.
+QR3 is the rightmost bit shown above.
+QR2, to its right, is not retrievable by software and thus not shown.

 Since the multiplicand in the sample code is 1.0, the result left in AR (bottom row of left half) should be identical with the initial value of the multiplier in QR (top row of right half), but clearly something is